compsci201/compsci201.github.io/markov/4-analysis.md

 3. Provide timings for the WordMarkovModel with different hashcode methods.
 Time the method you are given and compare the results that you achieve with the better hashcode method that you developed.

+4. Select some relatively short text file (i.e. a few thousand characters at most) and some k.
+Perform and record data on multiple runs of the Markov program using the chosen text and k value.
+Report the average length of text generated before the end of file is reached, as well as some measure of the spread of the data.
+(To ensure that your generated text ends at an end-of-file and not because maxLetters is reached, you can use an arbitrarily large maxLetters value).

 ####Part B